neurodatascience/tractoflow_UKBB/README.md

 #### ext3 writable file system images
 For each run of 4 subjects I create a 20GB ext3 filesystem image to be used to capture the output from the run.

-A 2TB ext3 image is created for every 1000 subjects
+A 2TB ext3 image is created for every 480 subjects (120 runs)

-When 1000 runs have been completed the 1000 ext3 images get mounted into a singularity container along with an empty 2TB ext3 image
+When 120 runs have been completed the 120 ext3 images get mounted into a singularity container along with an empty 2TB ext3 image

 rsync is run to move the files out of the work directory from each subject and into the 2TB image.
 At the minimum the following file and paths need to be retained: